Disappearance of Inga Gehricke

-Inga Gehricke (born 18 August 2009) is a German missing person who, at the age of 5, disappeared at a family barbecue in Saxony-Anhalt on 2 May 2015.
-Gehricke's whereabouts remain unknown.
+Inga Gehricke (born 18 August 2009) is a German missing person who, at the age of 5, disappeared at a family barbecue in Stendal (district), Saxony-Anhalt on 2 May 2015.
+As of 2026 Gehricke's whereabouts remain unknown.

 Background

+Logo of the Christian church organisation providing the woodland retreat Gehricke disappeared from.

 Gehricke was born on 18 August 2009, in Schönebeck, Germany to Victoria and Jens-Uwe Gehricke.
-On 2 May 2015, Gehricke and her family planned to attend a barbecue at a friend's house 30 kilometers west of Stendal, Germany.
-The house was located in a heavily wooded area.
+On 2 May 2015, Gehricke and her family planned to attend a barbecue at a friend's house 30 kilometers west of the town of Stendal, Germany.
+The house was located in a heavily wooded area in Diakoniewerk Wilhelmshof (a woodland retreat owned by the church), Stendal district.
 It contained a 100-meter footpath that led from the house to the edge of the forest where the barbecue was supposed to take place.